 Swimming Lessons, Pool Programs and Admission Fees

-Information about Swimming Lessons, Water Exercise Classes, the Dog Paddle Swim, Public and Lap Swims, Pool Rentals, Fees and more may be found here in the Spring!
+Information about Swimming Lessons, Water Exercise Classes, the Dog Paddle Swim, Public and Lap Swims, Pool Rentals and Fees for the 2015 season may be downloaded by clicking here.

 You can rent the pool for birthday celebrations or other special functions.
 During the season, contact the pool for availability or during the off season, contact the Parks and Recreation Department at (509) 888-3284.
 You can download a Pool Rental Packet by clicking here, and return your application and payment (cash and check only) to the pool to secure your reservation.
 Reservations are accepted beginning in January